 Here’s what to look for in a good launch team:

-- They’re actually interested in your book.
+- They’re actually interested in your book;

-- They’re motivated and enthusiastic
+- They feel motivated and enthusiastic;

-- They participate in promotional tactics
+- Eager to participate in promotional tactics;

 - They offer new promotional methods